-Part of our Modern Transitional living room makeover involved building a coffee table.
-After building the Arhaus media console dupe, I decided I wanted something a little easier, more straightforward, for the coffee table.
-Since I’m legit obsessed with the fluted cabinet doors used on the media console, I wanted to carry those through to the coffee table as well.
+After building the Arhaus media console dupe, I wanted something easier and more straightforward for the coffee table.
+And since I’m legit obsessed with the fluted cabinet doors I used on the media console, I wanted to carry those through to the coffee table as well.
+Repeating design elements throughout a room creates intention and cohesion.

 If you would like to watch me put this together, I will link my youtube video below, where I walk through this DIY project as well as two other IKEA Hacks!
 For more detail and product links, read below!